- 09 May 2026

 Where to park in Santa Eulalia

 Santa Eulalia is a convenient area for walking, eating, visiting the marina or enjoying a relaxed plan by the sea.
-Here, it is best to choose where to park depending on your plan: the centre, the seafront promenade, restaurants, the urban beach or the port.
+Before you arrive, it may help to check our guide to parking in Santa Eulalia, especially if you are going to the centre, the seafront promenade, the urban beach or the port.

 If you are going to the centre or the promenade, the most practical option is usually to leave the car in an area that allows you to walk, without depending on finding a space right outside the exact place you are heading to.
 Santa Eulalia invites you to move at a slower pace, so it is often worth parking a little earlier and enjoying the walk.